17 Key Questions People Ask About Granny Annexes

 8c.
 Upgrades You May Want To Consider

-The most popular appliance upgrade in the last few years has been a built-in wine cooler.
-You can also request a double oven, microwave, dishwasher, washer / dryer or washing machine and tumble dryer.
+You can also request a double oven, microwave, wine coolers, washer / dryer or washing machine and tumble dryer.

 All in all we know from what our customers tell us that we offer one of the best and widest choices available for kitchens in our annexes as standard.